Together, we are working to ensure that every orphaned and neglected child grows up in a community that loves them and enables them to thrive.

 Rabbi Yitzchak David Grossman received the Israel Prize for Lifetime Achievement for his contribution to society and the State of Israel.
 He has also received an honorary doctorate from Bar-Ilan University and the Presidential Medal of Distinction by President of Israel Shimon Peres among many other distinguished honors.

 Rabbi Grossman is the Chief Rabbi of Migdal HaEmek, founder and dean of Migdal Ohr educational institutions, and a member of the Chief Rabbinate Council of Israel.
-He is known for his work with children from disadvantaged and troubled homes, and has raised tens of thousands of youth through Migdal Ohr since its founding in 1972.
+He is known for his work with children from disadvantaged and troubled homes, and has raised tens of thousands of youth.

 Atara Solow is the Executive Director of American Friends of Migdal Ohr and a passionate advocate for Israel's underprivileged, at-risk youth.
 Atara came to Migdal Ohr from Nefesh B’Nefesh and The Hartman Institute where she worked on dynamic initiatives to strengthen Israeli society.
 Atara is dedicated to forging strong bonds between Israel's neediest children and generations of committed donors abroad.